xeniatay/wkrpt400-wanderable-documentation/README.md

 - Do not need to keep compiled `.less -> .css` and `.coffee -> .js` files in the repository
 - Prevents merge conflicts caused by committing compiled CSS and JS

-**Note:**: Compiling through the pipeline means that syntax errors from CoffeeScript and Less will appear in the stack trace from the server, and may throw 500 errors.
+**Note:** Compiling through the pipeline means that syntax errors from CoffeeScript and Less will appear in the stack trace from the server, and may throw 500 errors.

 ### Custom Asset Pipeline Behaviour